danielabmartins/devops-24-25-1241902/CA1/README.md

  *Issues* was the perfect tool to keep me organised and to keep track of what needed to be done.
 During the first part of this assignment (part1.1) I closed all the issues manually.
 However, I then learned that I can close them automatically using the commit messages.
 This approach is much simpler and easier to see the history of the problem and how it was solved.
+For this assignment I am also tagging every issue with 'CA1' as to help me organise my work.
  The picture below exemplifies some of the issues I created for this project.

 ![part1issues.png](images/part1issues.png)